On UMAP's true loss function: Related Work

-DensMAP~\cite{narayan2020density} observes that UMAP's uniformity assumption leads to visualizations in which denser regions are more spread out while sparser regions get overly contracted.
+\citet{narayan2021assessing} observe that UMAP's uniformity assumption leads to visualizations in which denser regions are more spread out while sparser regions get overly contracted.
 They propose an additional loss term that aims to reproduce the local density around each point and thus spaces sparser regions out.
 We provide an additional explanation for overly contracted visualizations: UMAP does not reproduce the high-dimensional similarities but exaggerates the attractive forces over the repulsive ones, which can result in overly crisp visualizations, see Figures~\ref{subfig:toy_ring_UMAP} and \ref{subfig:c_elegans_UMAP}.

-Our work aligns with B\"{o}hm et al.~\cite{bohm2020unifying}.
+Our work aligns with \citet{bohm2020unifying}.
 The authors conjecture that the sampling based optimization procedure of UMAP prevents the minimization of the supposed loss function, thus not reproducing the high-dimensional similarities in embedding space.
 They substantiate this hypothesis by qualitatively estimating the relative size of attractive and repulsive forces.
 In addition, they implement a Barnes-Hut approximation to the loss function~\eqref{eq:UMAP_obj_embd} and find that it yields a diverged embedding.
-We analyze UMAP's sampling procedure more closely and compute UMAP's true loss function in closed form and contrast it against the exact supposed loss in section~\ref{sec:eff_loss}.
-Based on this analytic effective loss function, we can further explain B\"{o}hm et al.~\cite{bohm2020unifying}'s empirical finding that the specific high-dimensional similarities provide little gain over the binary weights of a shared $k$NN graph\footnote{The shared $k$ nearest neighbor graph contains an edge $ij$ if $i$ is among $j$'s $k$ nearest neighbors or vice versa.}, see section~\ref{sec:target_sims}.
-Finally, our theoretical framework leads us to a new tentative explanation for UMAP's success discussed in section~\ref{sec:discussion}.
+We analyze UMAP's sampling procedure more closely and compute UMAP's true loss function in closed form and contrast it against the exact supposed loss in Section~\ref{sec:eff_loss}.
+Based on this analytic effective loss function, we can further explain \citet{bohm2020unifying}'s empirical finding that the specific high-dimensional similarities provide little gain over the binary weights of a shared $k$NN graph,\footnote{The shared $k$ nearest neighbor graph contains an edge $ij$ if $i$ is among $j$'s $k$ nearest neighbors or vice versa.} see Section~\ref{sec:target_sims}.
+Finally, our theoretical framework leads us to a new tentative explanation for UMAP's success discussed in Section~\ref{sec:discussion}.